andriSyazwan/Encoder/README.md

 # Encoder
+This project is an encoder that transforms plaintext into an obfuscated string using a character-based shift algorithm.
+The encoder selects an offset character from a reference table to shift all characters by a specified amount, creating a unique encoded message.
+Any character not in the reference table remains unchanged.
+The same offset character is used to decode the message back to its original form.
+This solution showcases OOP principles through the implementation of encoding and decoding methods.

 ## Story of Possible Uses
 This project can be particularly useful for system administrators who need to encrypt and decrypt password files for better privacy and security.
 It showcases a simple yet effective way to encode and decode text, ensuring that sensitive information is protected.